 Curriculum and Instruction

 Student and Alumni Accomplishments

-David M. Coupland, College of Education and Human Services Scholar
+David M. Coupland, Fall 2013 College of Education and Human Services Scholar

 David M. Coupland (Bushnell, IL) graduates with a B.S.Ed. in Special Education with highest academic distinction, Summa Cum Laude.
 He is also the Special Education Departmental Scholar.
 In 2004, Coupland earned his B.S. in Law Enforcement and Justice Administration from Western and returned to study Special Education in 2009.
 He is a recipient of the Patricia A. Wood Memorial Scholarship in Special Education, as well as of the Dean's Non-Traditional Student Scholarship.
 He has served as a volunteer for Special Olympics; as a t-ball coach for the Bushnell Park District; and as a GED tutor at Spoon River College.

 Candy Berquam, graduate student in the WIU reading program and Pre-K teacher in the Hamilton School District, received

 from Wal-Mart for her project, "Integrating Literacy Through Technology."
 With the grant money, Candy is purchasing an iPad bundle for the reading resource teacher.
 Congratulations, Candy!

 Sarah Brauhn, graduate student in WIU reading program and literacy coach at Black Hawk Middle School in the Madison Metropolitan School District (WI) received

 from the Lodewick Partner School Network Grant for her project, "Middle School Literacy Collaboration, Common Core, and School Improvement."
 This grant will fund their attendance to the Wisconsin State Reading Conference, allowing literacy leaders from the east side middle schools to come together for three days of professional learning and collaboration.

 Maggie Hyde, graduate student in the WIU reading program & Title 1 reading teacher in the Alwood School District, received a